bahamapascal/ICCR/CONTRIBUTING.md

 Changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of *ICCR* will generally not be accepted.

-#### **Guidelines to merge a Pull Request**

-* Follow the pull request template.

-* A pull request shall be reviewed by at least two peoples.

-* At least Two  reviewers shall be selected, preferably people who have worked on the piece.

-* A pull request shouldn't be reviewed if the test coverage is insufficient.

-* Pull requests shouldn't be merged if the test case(s) are failing.

 </br>